nikofebrianur/aws-bootcamp-cruddur-2023/journal/week0.md

 ### COST & BUDGETING TASKS
 This is my new AWS account so I make a budgeting alert for Zero-Spend Budget.

-And, then I try to make some new alert for Cruddur Bootcamp and set the alarm if exceed $10.
+And, then I try to make some new budgeting for Cruddur Bootcamp and set the alarm if exceeds $10.